sce/flot/API.md

 %w: weekday as number (0-6, 0 being Sunday)
 ```

-You can customize the month names with the "monthNames" option.
+You can customize the month names with the `monthNames` option.
 For
 instance, for Danish you might specify:

 ```js
 monthNames: ["jan", "feb", "mar", "apr", "maj", "jun", "jul", "aug", "sep", "okt", "nov", "dec"]
 ```

-Similarly you can customize the weekday names with the "dayNames"
+Similarly you can customize the weekday names with the `dayNames`
 option.
 An example in French:

 ```js
 dayNames: ["dim", "lun", "mar", "mer", "jeu", "ven", "sam"]
 ```

-If you set "twelveHourClock" to true, the autogenerated timestamps
+If you set `twelveHourClock` to `true`, the autogenerated timestamps
 will use 12 hour AM/PM timestamps instead of 24 hour.
 This only
-applies if you have not set "timeformat".
-Use the "%I" and "%p" or
+applies if you have not set `timeformat`.
+Use the *%I* and *%p* or
-"%P" options if you want to build your own format string with 12-hour
+*%P* options if you want to build your own format string with 12-hour
 times.

 If the Date object has a strftime property (and it is a function), it